CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"In prosperity it is very easy to find a friend; but in adversity it is most difficult of all things." - Epictetus</p>
+<p>"You are a little soul carrying a dead body, as Epictetus said." - Epictetus</p>
 <!-- STOIC_QUOTE_END -->